koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_14_container-terminal-types-of-operations.md

-# Container Terminal Types of Operations
+# Slide 14 of Lecture 10 contains information about Container Terminal Types of Operations

 ## Reach Stacker System
 (on-side transports by terminal tractors)